MenuClose

 What Is Bipolar Disorder?

-At Northpoint Nebraska, our cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) programs can help patients understand their mental health and create balance.
+At Northpoint Nebraska’s bipolar disorder treatment program, our cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) programs can help patients understand their mental health and create balance.
 CBT and DBT help patients with bipolar disorder build emotional tolerance, mindfulness, and communication to lessen bipolar episodes.

 During a manic episode, people may experience: